Azure/terraform-azurerm-avm-ptn-alz/README.md

 > ⚠️ ***Warning*** ⚠️ This module is still in development but is ready for initial testing and feedback via [GitHub Issues](https://github.com/Azure/terraform-azurerm-avm-ptn-alz/issues).

-- This repository contains Terraform module for deploying Azure Landing Zones (ALZs).
+- This repository contains a Terraform module for deploying Azure Landing Zones (ALZs).
 - Make sure to review the examples.

 <!-- markdownlint-disable MD033 -->